Search

 Final whip with ice cube for fluffy homemade hummus

-Transfer your hummus to a serving bowl.
+Garnish and serve: Transfer the hummus to a serving bowl.
 Drizzle with olive oil and top with the reserved chickpeas, a sprinkle of sumac or Aleppo pepper, and fresh parsley.
-Serve with warm pita, pita chips, or raw vegetables — and enjoy every creamy, fluffy bite.
+Serve with warm pita, pita chips, or raw vegetables.

 Finished bowl of hummus topped with chickpeas, sumac, olive oil, and parsley served with pita